muaz-khan/WebRTC-Experiment/README.md

 ## Realtime/Working [WebRTC Experiments](https://www.webrtc-experiment.com/)

 1. It is a repository of uniquely experimented WebRTC demos; written by <a href="https://github.com/muaz-khan">Muaz Khan</a>!
 2. No special requirement!
-Just Chrome (for desktop and android) or Firefox!
+Just WebRTC supported browser (e.g. chrome/firefox on desktop/android)
 3. These demos/experiments are entirely client-side; i.e. no server installation needed!

 =